21+ Vault

 Selenicereus undatus

-Slow from seed but spectacular.
-Night-blooming flowers, fruit in 5–7 years.
-Worth every day.
+Slow from seed but striking.
+Night-blooming flowers, fruit in 5 to 7 years.

 Patient Growers OnlyExoticDrought Tolerant